-where φ1,…,φp are parameters, c is a constant, the θ1, ..., θq are the parameters of the model, and the random variable εt is white noise.

-ARMA(p,q), after choosing p and q, fitted by least squares regression is use to find the values of the parameters which is different from the mathematical model.

-Wykryte obdszary będą potencjalnym miejscem zmian źrenicy nie wynikającym ze zmian światła.

 CONCLUSIONS

 Based on the existing models, the method for measuring a light-adapted pupil diameter was implemented.
 We propose a solution to predict pupil size changes under visible light stimuli.
 The change in pupil size under the influence of light has been modeled and tested against the existing popular models.